-A dividend of 1% per ICPS share, was paid on respect of the financial year ended 31 December 2014.
-The Board is proposing a final dividend of 1% per ICPS share per ordinary share, for approval of the shareholders, at the forthcoming Annual General Meeting.
-If approved by shareholders, the total dividend payout for the financial year ended 31 December 2014 will be 1% per ICPS share per ordinary share.
+The Board has proposed a final dividend of RM1.08 sen per ordinary share in respect of the financial year ended 31 December 2015 for the approval of the shareholders at the forthcoming Annual General Meeting.
+If approved by shareholders, the total dividend payout for the financial year ended 31 December 2015 will be 1.08 sen per ordinary share.